-General Fund - Capital 'Innovate and Improve' Priority proposes key Programme programmes and projects which will be focussed on identifying and delivering efficiencies and more effective working practices to support financial Housing Revenue Account - sustainability, whilst concurrently delivering improved Revenue Budget customer focussed services.
-Financial performance is included within a detailed Corporate Scorecard reported to CLT and Scrutiny.
-Financial PI's form a key element of the balanced scorecard approach, reviewed to reflect future priorities in alignment with the new Corporate Plan 2019-2023.
-NATIONAL DESCRIPTION OF THE PROPERTY OF THE PR Where additional costs have been incurred as a consequence of the Covid pandemic, these costs will Housing Revenue Account - be funded from the Covid grant funding allocated to the Capital Programme Council by Government.
+General Fund - Capital Programme Housing Revenue Account - 'Innovate and Improve' Priority proposes key programmes and projects which will be focussed on identifying and delivering efficiencies and more effective working practices to support financial sustainability, whilst concurrently delivering improved Revenue Budget customer focussed services.
+November Budget Financial performance is included within a detailed Corporate Scorecard reported to CLT and Scrutiny.
+Financial PI's form a key element of the balanced Housing Revenue Account - scorecard approach, reviewed to reflect future priorities Capital Programme in alignment with the new Corporate Plan 2019-2023.